 She nodded slowly.

 He smiled, standing.
 “Oh, and one thing.
-Please, please don’t count on me too much.
+Please, please don’t depend on me too much.
 I mean what I say.
 I’m not going to be of much help.
-If your plots come to a head, and things cross at the last moment, and you’re in danger or distress, don’t think of me.
+If your plots come to a head, and things go wrong at the last moment, and you’re in danger or distress, don’t think of me.
 I will fail you.
-That, I promise with the absolute most sincerity of my heart.”
+That, I promise with the absolute sincerity of my heart.”

-“You’re a very strange man,” she said, frowning.
+“You’re a very strange man.”

 “Product of my society,” he said, smiling.
 “And, since my society consists pretty much only of myself, I blame God.
 Good day, my queen.”